MicrosoftDocs/visualstudio-docs/docs/data-tools/create-a-sql-database-by-using-a-designer.md

 5. Open the shortcut menu for the Orders table, and then select **Show Table Data** or **View Data**.

 6. Add data for some orders.
-As you enter each row, it is saved in the database.
+As you enter each row, it's saved in the database.

     > [!IMPORTANT]
     > Make sure that all order IDs and order quantities are integers and that each customer ID matches a value that you specified in the **CustomerID** column of the Customers table.